harshstr14/Nike-ShoesApp/README.md

+# 👟 Nike ShoesApp
-# 👟 Nike-ShoesApp - An Android application for browsing Nike shoes.
+An Android application for browsing Nike shoes.

 ## 📖 Description